kubernetes-sigs/cluster-api/docs/book/src/clusterctl/commands/init.md

 #### Automatically installed providers

-The `clusterctl init` command automatically adds the `cluster-api` core provider, the `kubeadm-bootstrap` provider, and the `kubeadm-control-plane` provider to the list of providers to install.
+The `clusterctl init` command automatically adds the `cluster-api` core provider, the `kubeadm` bootstrap provider, and the `kubeadm` control-plane provider to the list of providers to install.
 This allows users to use a concise command syntax for initializing a management cluster. e.g. use the command:

 `clusterctl init --infrastracture aws`

-To get a fully operative management cluster with the `aws` infrastructure provider, the `cluster-api` core provider, the `kubeadm-bootstrap` and the `kubeadm-control-plane` provider
+To get a fully operative management cluster with the `aws` infrastructure provider, the `cluster-api` core provider, the `kubeadm` bootstrap and the `kubeadm` control-plane provider

 <aside class="note warning">

 <h1> Warning </h1>

-The `cluster-api` core provider, the `kubeadm-bootstrap` provider, and the `kubeadm-control-plane` provider are automatically installed only if:
+The `cluster-api` core provider, the `kubeadm` bootstrap provider, and the `kubeadm` control-plane provider are automatically installed only if:
 - The user doesn't explicitly require to install a core/bootstrap/control-plane provider using the `--core` flag, the `--bootstrap` flag or the `--control-plane` flags;
 - There is not an instance of a CoreProvider already installed in the cluster;